 Freed’s Templates feature gives you the ability to customize how your SOAP notes are generated, making documentation faster, more consistent, and better aligned with your personal or clinic workflow.

 There are two types of templates available in Freed: Learned Templates and Structured Templates.
 Understanding the differences—and how to manage each—will help you get the most out of your Freed experience.
+Visual indicators such as the blue icon for Structured Templates and the purple icon for Learned Templates help users quickly distinguish between the two.

 Template Types